I know why people search “Why I Left eXp Realty” so often.

 There’s Money To Be Made Elsewhere

-It’s easy to blame the brokerage if an agent isn’t delivering the results that they believe they should.
+It’s easy to blame the brokerage if an agent isn’t delivering the results they believe they should.

 Many top-performing agents at eXp Realty have been with the company for years but previously worked at other brokerages.